Skip to content

 Migrating from v0.7

 ChannelWatch v1.0 is the first production release and introduces breaking changes from v0.7.
-The upgrade process is designed to be safe: migration runs automatically on startup, a backup is written before any data is touched, and you have a 30-day window to roll back if something goes wrong.
+The upgrade flow is designed to be safe: migration runs automatically on startup, and a timestamped backup is written before ChannelWatch touches /config/settings.json.

 The most significant change for existing users is the move from a single-DVR configuration to the new dvr_servers list format. v1.0 supports multiple Channels DVR servers from one ChannelWatch instance, and the internal config schema was updated to reflect this.